 I am an ex-football player and the half and full will be my last races.
 I am physically fit and follow healthy eating habits, but I never considered myself a runner, plus my body is not what it used to be.
 I really have my heart set on completing these two races, but worry that all the time commitment, pain, nausea, and heartache will be for naught.
 Please give me some direction.
 I know you consider walking acceptable, but I want to run the half and full marathons, not merely walk them.

 I speak from personal experience when it comes to illness and the marathon.
 I ran a marathon too soon after a bout of bronchitis, and it morphed into pneumonia.
 It was a charity marathon, and I was raising a lot of money with all sorts of people watching, because I am highly visible on the Internet, so I thought I could not back down.
 But I was wrong, and running that marathon was a very bad choice.
 People die from pneumonia.
 It is an illness not to play around with.
 So I can identify with your dilemma, but you probably need to reconsider your plans.

 My very strong advice to you is to at least skip the half marathon.
 The people supporting your efforts in that race, those who may have pledged money, certainly will understand.
 Blame me.
 Tell them I told you to shift your fund-raising run to the full marathon–and if there is a half featured, I would downsize to that too.
 An even more rational approach would be to shift to a half marathon in November or December.

-As for the full marathon, I know the program says run 18 and 20, but programs can’t listen to your lungs with a stethoscope.
-A doctor can use such a device, and I suspect he would find enough residual damage from the pneumonia to warn you away from both the half and the full marathon.
+As for the full marathon, I know the program says to run 18 and 20, but programs can’t listen to your lungs with a stethoscope.
+A doctor can use such a device, and I suspect he would find enough residual damage from pneumonia to warn you away from both the half and the full marathon.
 If you cut way back on your training, not worrying about miles, you may make it to the starting line with some hope of finishing with honor.
 If not, consider the later-this-fall option mentioned above.